 - BITTERING AGENTS: These do just that: contribute the bitter complexity that stimulates the appetite and adds shape to sweetness.
-Gentian, the main source of our bitterness here, gives a radiating, resonant, and tangy bitterness. wild cherry bark is more balanced in its bitterness and introduces some fruit tastes.
+Gentian, the main source of our bitterness here, gives a radiating, resonant, and tangy bitterness.
+Wild cherry bark is more balanced in its bitterness and introduces some fruit tastes.
 Angelica root introduces a bold grapefruit and pepper tone, while ginseng brings a more clean, earthy bite.
 Wormwood, more famous for its association with absinthe, adds just a hint of anise or sweet licorice with its intense bitterness.

-- SWEETNESS: Campari is a surprisingly sweet liqueur that just happens to be so bitter that you’d never noticed.
+- SWEETNESS: Campari is a surprisingly sweet liqueur that just happens to be so bitter that you’d never notice.
 If you are careful enough in adding a rich simple syrup to your water volume, you can even match the brix value (or sweetness) of store-bought Campari, but easier still is adjusting to your own tastes.

 Where to Buy Ingredients for This Recipe

 You can order all of your ingredients from the following online stores: